stuartellis/stuartellis-site-hugo/content/articles/nodejs-development.md

 [Objection.js](https://vincit.github.io/objection.js) is an Object Relational Mapper (ORM) that builds on Knex.

 To work with MongoDB, use [Mongoose](http://mongoosejs.com/).
-Avoid using MongoDB for new projects, because current versions are not Open Source.
+Avoid using MongoDB for new projects, because current versions of MongoDB are not Open Source.

+In many cases there is no need to use a specialized document database like MongoDB, because modern SQL databases handle JSON documents.
+For example, PostgreSQL includes [data types for JSON](https://www.postgresql.org/docs/11/datatype-json.html), which means that it can store and query JSON documents alongside any other data type.

-> _Driver software required:_ To access a database service such as PostgreSQL, Redis, or
+> _Driver software required:_ To access a database service such as PostgreSQL or
 > MongoDB, you will need to install the appropriate Node.js driver.

 # Graphical Desktop Applications